dariabak/PostTask/README.md

     Only details about the post have to be available to read offline.
 Post comments do not have to be available offline (but it's a bonus if they are).

-## Provided Resources
+## Provided resources

 Included in the starter repository:

--   Some icons extracted from SFSymbols that can be used for the home tasks.
--   API response bodies so you can complete the test if you're having connection issues. (found under )
+-   API response bodies so you can complete the test if you're having connection issues. (found under app/src/main/res/raw)
 -   List of API endpoints you'll need to use for the task.

-## Pairing Tasks

-1. On the post detail screen, show the name of the author of the post next to the title of the post.
-Post authors should be visible when offline.
-2. Add support for swipe-to-save in the all posts list screen and swipe-to-delete in the offline posts list screen.
-Add an indicator to items in the all posts list that appears on items that are saved for offline reading.
+-   You can use standard material icons where icons are appropriate

 ## Requirements

--   The project must build for Android API 21 through to API 31.
+-   The project must build for Android API 21 through to API 30.
 -   Must be written in latest version of Kotlin.
+-   We encourage you generally to use the patterns and tools of "Modern Android Develpoment"
--   The project should build and run without warnings.
+-   The project should build and run without errors.
--   Must scale to screen sizes from 4" to 6.5".
+-   Must scale to screen sizes from 4" to 6.3".
 -   All screens should be accessible using Talk-back.
 -   Error handling should be considered.
 -   You can use whatever extra libraries you like but be prepared to